 People with a brain tumor may experience the following symptoms or signs.
 Sometimes, people with a brain tumor do not show any of these symptoms.
 Or, these symptoms may be caused by a medical condition that is not a brain tumor.
-If you are concerned about a symptom or sign on this list, please talk with your doctor.

 General symptoms include:

 - Headaches, which may be severe and may worsen with activity or in the early morning

 - Seizures.
 Motor seizures, also called convulsions, are sudden involuntary movements of a person’s muscles.
 People may experience different types of seizures, including myclonic and tonic-clonic (grand mal).
 Certain drugs can help prevent or control them.
 The differences between these types of seizures can be found below:

 - Single or multiple muscle twitches, jerks, spasms

 - Loss of consciousness and body tone, followed by twitching and relaxing muscles that are called contractions

 - May be a short 30-second period of no breathing and a person may turn a shade of blue

 - After this type of seizure a person may be sleepy and experience a headache, confusion, weakness, numbness, and sore muscles.